ariel-patricio/Data-Analytics-Project/Global Retail Store/README.md

 ## Technology Use

-Excel (for the Data Source, Power Query, and Power BI
+Excel (for the Data Source), Power Query, and Power BI

 <br/>